 Worth Abbey Parish supports the food banks run by the Trussell Trust.
 1 in 5 people in the UK live below the official poverty line meaning that for them life is a dally struggle.
 For many people a sudden crisis of redundancy, benefit delay or even an unexpected bill can mean going hungry.

-The Parish collects food for the Haywards Heath foodbank and donations can be left in the container in the porch of the Parish Office or in the baskets which are put out before the Vigil and 9.30 am Masses at the Abbey and the 11.30 am Mass at St Dunstan’s.
+The parish collects donations of non-perishable food for the Crawley SVP and the Haywards Heath foodbank.
+Donations can be left in the bin in the porch of the Parish Office or in the baskets which are put out before the 5.00pm Vigil Mass on Saturday and the 9.30am Sunday Mass.